 Where Do They Come From?

 Miniature Boxers are a mix of Boxer and Boston Terrier.
 As compared to Boxers, miniature boxers are comparatively a newer breed.
-They are being bred for only past five years or so, and as of now is a bit less known.

 What do they look like?